 Have you ever looked at your parents wedding album?
 I have.
 It’s a horrible seventies monstrosity with orange carpets and my Nan wearing massive platform shoes.
 Orange carpets might have been cool back then, but they certainly aren’t now.

-If you’re going to want to put your wedding photos on the wall (and why wouldn’t you?) then look for venues with neutral colours and timeless elegance.
-White or light coloured furniture, accents that won’t date quickly, and classic decor is what you’re after.
+If you’re going to want to put your wedding photos on the wall (and why wouldn’t you?) then look for a denver wedding venue or maybe one in your vicinity, with neutral colors and timeless elegance.
+White or light-coloured furniture, accents that won’t date quickly, and classic decor are what you’re after.
 Yes, it might be cool to have your wedding in that fancy ultra-modern wine bar in the big city but it a decade or two the veneer will have worn thin!

 By picking timeless classics for your venue, dress, and accessories you’ll want to have your wedding photos on display for much longer than they might otherwise stick around.
 And why shouldn’t you?
 You’ll have paid an awful lot of money to have a photographer come along to your dream wedding!